 Aspirin is the most commonly used medicine in the world.
 In most cases, aspirin is taken as a pain killer.
-However, not many are aware that aspirin has another beneficial function, particularly taking the daily low dose aspirin.
-Aspirin lowers the risk of blood clot formation inside the coronary artery (blood vessel supplying blood and nutrients to the heart) due to its antiplatelet activity.
+However, not many are aware that aspirin has another beneficial function – lowering the risk of blood clot formation inside the coronary artery (blood vessel supplying blood and nutrients to the heart) due to its antiplatelet activity.

-The same is true of the blood vessels to the brain.
-The platelets are tiny particles in the blood which help the blood to clot when a vessel is damaged.
-Research shows that the activation of platelets is associated with heart attack and stroke.
-Therefore, the antiplatelet agents in aspirin may be used to prevent cardiovascular disease in patients who do not have a history of cardiovascular disease.
+Platelets are tiny particles in the blood which help the blood to clot when a vessel is damaged.
+Research shows that the activation of platelet aggregation is associated with heart attack and stroke.
+Therefore, the antiplatelet agents in low dose aspirin may be used to prevent cardiovascular disease in patients who do not have a history of cardiovascular disease.
 This is called primary prevention.

 For decades, low dose Aspirin has been recommended for the primary prevention of cardiovascular disease.
-Nowadays, an increasing number of Americans take aspirin to combat heart attack or stroke.
+Nowadays, an increasing number of Americans take aspirin to lower the risk of heart attack or stroke.
 It is estimated that nearly 50 million people in the United States take low dose aspirin (75-80 mg) on a daily base for this purpose.
 However, recent disputes have drawn great public attention about the efficacy and safety of low dose aspirin in the primary prevention of cardiovascular disease (CVD).

 The beneficial effects of aspirin in the primary prevention of cardiovascular disease appears overvalued